-The total number of employees were 44 and 42 as at 30 April 2019 and 2018, respectively.
-The Group expanded its operation in the PRC since August 2017 with 26 and 30 PRC employees as at 30 April 2019 and 2018.
-The Group's employee benefit expenses mainly include salaries, wages, other staff benefits, contributions to retirement schemes and the state-sponsored retirement plan.
-For the years ended 30 April 2019 and 2018, the Group's total employee benefit expenses (including Directors' emoluments) amounted to approximately HK\$7.0 million and HK\$7.0 million, respectively.
+The total number of employees were 49 and 44 as at 30 April 2020 and 2019, respectively.
+The Group's employee benefit expenses mainly include salaries, wages, other staff benefits, contributions to retirement schemes.
+For the years ended 30 April 2020 and 2019, the Group's total employee benefit expenses (including Directors' emoluments) amounted to approximately HK\$12.2 million and HK\$7.0 million, respectively.
 Remuneration is determined with reference to market terms and the performance, qualification and experience of individual employee.
 In addition to basic salary, year-end bonuses would be discretionarily offered to those employees with outstanding performance.